ANT-SDL2/AtObjects/README.md

 # AtObjects

-Low-level library containing the fundamental class implementations for interactive and renderable objects used in a 2D video game engine.
+Low-level library containing the fundamental class implementations for interactive and renderable objects used in a custom 2D video game engine.
 Manager classes used to load and manage these objects are also implemented in this library.

 ## Classes
 - **Object:** Base structure used to implement a game object within the application.